tardyp/sphinx-jinja/README.rst

   directive.
 Path is relative to the current directory of sphinx-build tool, typically the directory where the ``conf.py`` file is located.

-- ``header_char``: character to use for the the headers.
+- ``header_char``: character to use for the headers.
 You can use it in your template to set your own title character:

   For example: